inspirer/textmapper/documentation.md

 Without the *unaryMinus* precedence, ```-1-1``` can be parsed in two ways: either as ```-(1-1)```, or as ```(-1)-1```.

+## State markers

+It is possible to mark any position on the right-hand side of a rule with a state marker.
+The syntax for state markers is a period followed by an identifier.
+The main purpose of state markers is to expose parser internals to generated code for advanced parsing techniques, such as semicolon insertion.
+The same marker identifier can occur multiple times in a grammar, capturing parser states including one of its positions.
+Keep in mind that one parser state corresponds to multiple positions in the grammar, and vice versa, one position in the grammar usually participates in more than one state.

+	ReturnStatement:
+	    'return' ';'
+	  | 'return' .noLineBreak Expression ';'
+	;

+The previous snippet generates a map available to the parser code at runtime.
+This is the only visible effect of state markers, so one can also use them for purely documentation purposes.

+	var noLineBreakStates = map[int]bool{
+		27: true,
+		92: true,
+	}

+Now, we can implement the rules of semicolon insertion by inspecting the current parser state at line breaks and checking whether the state allows or disallows semicolons (noLineBreak means eagerly insert a semicolon even if the next line parses fine without one).

 ## Error Recovery

 By default, the generated parser stops when it encounters the first syntax error.
 This may not be desirable in some scenarios such as parsing a user-typed text in an editor, where most of the time the syntactic structure is broken (often locally).
 Introducing a token with the predefined name ```error``` turns on the recovery mechanism.
 The *error* terminal represents a part of the stream which cannot be successfully parsed.